JohnHammond/ctf-katana/README.md

 	A command-line tool to carve out files of another file.
 Very similar to the other tools like `binwalk` and `foremost`, but always try everything!

+* [TestDisk]

+	A command-line tool, used to recover deleted files from a file system image.
+Handy to use if given a `.dd` and `.img` file etc.

 Web
 ----------------